NeQuissimus/sort-imports/readme.md

 **Important**
 sort-imports does not (currently) take into account shadowing.
-It is a faily dumb sorter of imports.
+It is a fairly dumb sorter of imports.
 If your code is using shadowing, it may end up no longer compiling!

 ## Usage